Topics:Personal Finance Basics

 Holiday shopping can be a time fraught with temptation, because chances are that as you’re shopping for others or picking up your holiday treats, you’ll come across some things you’d like to purchase for yourself.
 But, you must remain focused on the task at hand.
 Even what may seem like multiple small purchases can throw off your budget, which could lead to cutting corners in other areas that you weren’t initially planning on.

-This year many consumers are relying upon online shopping to make their holiday purchases.
-Online shopping is convenient, and will save you from combatting crowds during the COVID-19 pandemic, but it is important to keep yourself safe online, not only from spending too much but also from scam and/or fraud.
+More and more consumers are relying upon online shopping to make their holiday purchases.
+Online shopping is convenient, but it is important to keep yourself safe online, not only from spending too much but also from scam and/or fraud.
 Here are some strategies to help:

 E-commerce fraud is any type of fraud occurring on an e-commerce platform, and usually involves the use of a stolen or fake credit card or a fake identity.
 Thus, it is important to protect your credit card and personal information.
 Internet security company, Norton, suggests the following to protect yourself online while shopping: